canalplus/rx-player/doc/Getting_Started/Tutorials/Content_with_DRM.md

 ## Server certificate

-The "server Certificate" is a certificate allowing to encrypt messages coming from the Content Decryption module to the license server.
+The "server Certificate" is a certificate allowing to encrypt messages coming from the Content Decryption Module to the license server.
 They can be required by some key system as a supplementary security mechanism.

 Thankfully, an application is not obligated to set one, even if one is needed.
 If not set,